nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to find specific patients by either NRIC or Name or Status
+1. User requests to find specific patients by either NRIC or Name or Status or Ward
 2. MedInfo shows a list of patients

     Use case ends.